 This track also includes evaluations and recommendations for adaptive housing programs that can be used to make a home more accessible for those with service-connected medical issues.
 You may qualify for an adaptive housing grant or other benefits; this track will help you learn what programs and grants you could qualify for.

 If you anticipate getting a VA rating and want to start exploring your VR&E benefits, contact the VA directly and ask to get an appointment with a VA benefits counselor or rep who can help you determine what you may qualify for and when.
 If you have not left active duty yet, you can ask for more information from your command support staff, first individual, Command Sergeant Major, or other support staff about how and when to claim VA benefits such as VR&E.

 Remember that to start any post-discharge VA benefit you may be required to submit a DD Form 214 Report of Discharge or the Guard/Reserve equivalent.
 Safeguard this important paperwork once you get it from your final out-processing appointment.

 You’ll be glad you did.
-If you are retiring or separating from an overseas location, be sure to keep a digital copy of your discharge paperwork stored safely as a hard copy but also save it in the cloud such as a Google Drive account or a Dropbox account for safekeeping.
+If you are retiring or separating from an overseas location, store a digital copy of your discharge paperwork safely as a hard copy and save it in the cloud, such as a Google Drive or a Dropbox account for safekeeping.